AishaTariq/CAO-OS/README.md

 ## Emulate

-You can emulate your operating system using [Qemu](https://www.qemu.org/): (Don't forget to add qemu to your path!)
+Emulate the operating system using [Qemu](https://www.qemu.org/): (Don't forget to add qemu to your path!)

  - `qemu-system-x86_64 -cdrom dist/x86_64/kernel.iso`